-There is a range of financial assistance schemes offered by the Government to support you in different ways.
+If you have a disability, mental health condition or injury, there are a range of financial assistance schemes offered by the Australian Government to support you in different ways.

 The Government offers a range of financial assistance schemes outside of the National Disability Insurance Scheme (NDIS) to support people with disability to cover the cost of living including rent or mortgage repayments, groceries, utilities, transport and other miscellaneous costs.